IsabellaRocha/Final_Systems/README.md

   * Isabella: Logging in works now, edited headers file, stored username and password in struct after logging in to keep track of who's logged in, finished viewAccount, made it so if a username is taken, you cannot create another user with that username, fixed exiting the program, removed spaces from input in case user accidentally puts spaces before or after
   * Joseph: Fixed memory issue in removeSpace that prevented our user text file from having more than 55 characters
 * 1/19
-  * Joseph: Changed car storing format from available and rented out into one
+  * Joseph: Changed car storing, shared memory, and semaphore structure to allow renting out by days and months.
+Continued working on the renting car prompts